PSG draws 1-1 with wasteful Barcelona to reach CL quarters

 PARIS (AP) —

-Paris Saint-Germain withstood early pressure from a much-improved Barcelona side to draw 1-1 at Wednesday and reach the quarterfinals of the Champions League.
+Paris Saint-Germain withstood early pressure from a much-improved Barcelona side to draw 1-1 on Wednesday and reach the quarterfinals of the Champions League.

 PSG lead 4-1 from the first leg of their round-of-16 game and moved four goals clear when Kylian Mbappe, who scored a hat trick at Camp Nou, netted with a confident penalty in the 31st minute.